-After checking the cost analysis breakdown over 24 hours later, it appears the service is still temporarily free of charge whilst within the preview scope.
+After checking the cost analysis breakdown over 24 hours later, it appears the service is still temporarily free of charge whilst within the preview scope During Microsoft Ignite November 2023, Chaos Studio went GA and is now following a per-action minute pricing table.
 Even though it states on or after April 2022 it would move to an execution style based PAYG costing so I would anticipate this to happen very shortly.

 This is going to be a game changer for testing your cloud resiliency and allowing teams to stress-test new (and existing!) solutions prior to going live to further enhance performance and redundancy of services.